usmcamp0811/dotfiles/VAULT_DBS.md

 ## Step 2: Configure PostgreSQL Connection

-Next, you'll need to configure the connection to your PostgreSQL database. **Note:** In a production environment, avoid hardcoding passwords and usernames.
+Next, set up the database connection in Vault.
+Use a consistent name like `my-postgresql-database`.

 ```bash
 export DB_HOST=mattis